Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/3.5 Compendium/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

+---
+lang: en
-  v3.5 SRD / Magic Items / Magic Items VI (Intelligent, Cursed, and Artifacts)
+title: 3.5 Compendium / Magic Items / Magic Items VI (Intelligent, Cursed, and Artifacts)
+aliases: 3.5 Magic Items VI (Intelligent, Cursed, and Artifacts)
+tags: 3-5e/rules/magic items

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+copyright: This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+---

 # MAGIC ITEMS VI (INTELLIGENT, CURSED, & ARTIFACTS)